Gordie Howe: Personal life and death

-Howe met his wife, Colleen, at a bowling alley when she was 17 years old, and they were married four years later on April 15, 1953.
 A middle school in Abbotsford, British Columbia, is named after Gordie and Colleen Howe, and a traffic bridge, campground, and football stadium are named after Gordie Howe in his hometown of Saskatoon, Saskatchewan.
-A hockey arena in Traverse City, Michigan is named after the onetime resident.
+An arena is named for Gordie Howe in Traverse City, Michigan, where Howe lived from 1987 to 1999.
 Two of their sons, Marty and Mark, were his teammates on the WHA Houston Aeros and the New England (WHA)/Hartford (NHL) Whalers.
-Mark had a long NHL career, playing 16 seasons for the Hartford Whalers, the Philadelphia Flyers, and the Red Wings, and was one of the dominant two-way defencemen of the 1980s.
+Mark had a long NHL career, playing 16 seasons for the Hartford Whalers, the Philadelphia Flyers, and the Red Wings, and was one of the most dominant two-way defencemen of the 1980s.
 He followed his father by being elected to the Hockey Hall of Fame in 2011.
-Their third son, Murray, is a radiologist in Toledo, Ohio, and only daughter, Cathy, lives in Lubbock, Texas.
+Their third son, Murray, is a radiologist in Toledo, Ohio, while their only daughter, Cathy, lives in Lubbock, Texas.

 Colleen Howe was one of the founders of the Detroit Junior Red Wings and represented both Gordie and Mark financially during their careers.
 She died in 2009 at age 76 after a long battle with Pick's disease.

 Howe's younger brother, Vic Howe, also played in the NHL appearing in 33 games with the New York Rangers between 1950 and 1955.
-He died at age 85 in Moncton, New Brunswick on January 31, 2015.
+He died at the age of 85 in Moncton, New Brunswick, on January 31, 2015.

 Due to dementia, Howe spent most of his time after his wife's death residing with all four of his children on a rotating basis.
 While staying at his daughter's home, he suffered a major stroke on October 26, 2014.
-He died on June 10, 2016 at his son Murray's house in the Toledo suburb of Sylvania, Ohio at the age of 88.
+He died on June 10, 2016, at his son Murray's house in the Toledo suburb of Sylvania, Ohio, at the age of 88.
 No cause was given.
-Howe's casket was brought to Joe Louis Arena, the then-home of the Detroit Red Wings, for a public visitation on June 14, 2016 that lasted from 9 a.m. to 9 p.m. in honour of the #9 that Howe wore on his jersey.
+Howe's casket was brought to Joe Louis Arena, the then-home of the Detroit Red Wings, for a public visitation on June 14, 2016, that lasted from 9 a.m. to 9 p.m. in honour of the #9 that Howe wore on his jersey.
 Wayne Gretzky, Scotty Bowman, and Detroit Tigers great Al Kaline acted as pallbearers.
-Howe's funeral, which was also opened to the public, was held on June 15, 2016 at Detroit's Cathedral of the Most Blessed Sacrament.
+Howe's funeral, which was also opened to the public, was held on June 15, 2016, at Detroit's Cathedral of the Most Blessed Sacrament.
 Howe's cremated remains, along with those of his wife Colleen, were returned to Canada for the last time and interred in Saskatoon in September 2016, at the base of his statue outside of SaskTel Centre.